 McMullan R, Anderson A, Nurrish S, 2012, Behavioral and Immune Responses to Infection Require G alpha q- RhoA Signaling in C. elegans, PLOS Pathogens, Vol:8, ISSN:1553-7366, Pages:e1002530-e1002530

 SK320 Infectious disease and public health

 SDK228 The science of the mind-investigating mental health

 I am currently a STEM ambassador and Nuffield placement provider

-I have recently been a competitor in "I'm a scientist get me out of here" and presented "The Disgust Instinct" with Valerie Curtis (London School of Hygiene and Tropical Medicine) the 2016 Cheltenham Science Festival.
+I have been a competitor in "I'm a scientist get me out of here" and presented "The Disgust Instinct" with Valerie Curtis (London School of Hygiene and Tropical Medicine) at the 2016 Cheltenham Science Festival.

 Member Genie (Group of elegans new investigators in europe)